-If equipment is missing or broken, submit a problem report by sending an email to labhelp@physics.umn.edu.
+If you need assistance, send an email to labhelp@physics.umn.edu.
 Include the room number and brief description of the problem.

 It is useful to have an organized problem-solving strategy such as the one outlined in the following questions.
 You can refer to the problem Force and Motion if needed (where a more detailed set of Warm up questions is provided) to solve this problem.